-Mostly I refrain from offering recipes with three parts because that’s almost a sure bet turn-off for the modern person.
-On the other hand, when it’s autumn harvest time, and the stolid apple, destined to become winter’s glamour-less workhorse fruit, appears newly luscious with a promise of sweet/tart, fresh, soft crunch, even the usually reluctant cook might be enticed to spend some time in the kitchen turning out an apple galette.
+Mostly I refrain from offering recipes with three parts because that’s almost a sure bet turn-off unless you’re avid about cooking.
+On the other hand, when it’s autumn harvest time, and the stolid apple, destined to become winter’s glamour-less workhorse fruit, appears newly luscious with the promise of sweet/tart, fresh, soft crunch, even the usually reluctant cook might be enticed to spend some time in the kitchen turning out an apple galette.

 The word galette designates numerous incarnations in French pastry making.
 Galettes can be thick, like a cake, or thin, more crepe-like.
 They can be sweet or savory, depending on whether there is sugar in the dough and what fills the center.
 Savory versions include a potato galette made with no crust.
 Sweet variations include the buckwheat crepes of Brittany and the ritual round cake with a prize ring hidden inside for Epiphany, to today’s galette, a simple free-form, usually fruit, tart, such as this one, lightly perfumed with licorice from apple-enhancing fennel seeds.
 Any apple varietal will do just fine as long as it’s sweet/tart and crisp/crunchy.

 1 1/2 cups unbleached all purpose flour

 Pinch of kosher salt

 8 tablespoons (1 stick) cold butter, cut into 1/2-inch pieces

 2 pounds (4 or 5 largish) sweet/tart apples, peeled, cored and coarsely chopped into 1/2-inch chunks